 How Long to Spend at the Zoo

-On average, visitors tend to spend anywhere from four to six hours exploring the park.
+On average, visitors spend around four to six hours exploring the park.
 This duration allows for a leisurely visit, giving visitors ample time to enjoy the exhibits, engage in interactive experiences, and attend animal presentations.

-Some visitors may spend more time to thoroughly explore every exhibit and take advantage of all the park has to offer.
+Some visitors may spend more time thoroughly exploring every exhibit and taking advantage of all the park has to offer.
 In contrast, others may opt for a shorter visit focused on specific areas or attractions.

 History

 The San Diego Zoo Safari Park, originally known as the San Diego Wild Animal Park, was established in 1972 as an extension of the world-renowned San Diego Zoo.
-The park was created with the purpose of providing larger and more natural habitats for animals.
+The park was created to provide more extensive and natural animal habitats.

-The visionaries behind the San Diego Zoo Safari Park were Dr. Harry M. Wegeforth, founder of the San Diego Zoo, and Dr. Charles Schroeder, the zoo’s director at the time.
+The visionaries behind the San Diego Zoo Safari Park were Dr. Harry M. Wegeforth, the zoo’s founder, and Dr. Charles Schroeder, the zoo’s director.
 They recognised the need for additional space to accommodate larger animals and promote their conservation.

-Their vision was to create a park that would focus on breeding endangered species and providing them with spacious, naturalistic habitats.
+Their vision was to create a park focusing on breeding endangered species and providing them with spacious, naturalistic habitats.
 The founders aimed to offer visitors an opportunity to observe wildlife up close and promote appreciation for the importance of wildlife conservation.

 Over the years, the park expanded its acreage and developed new exhibits and habitats to accommodate a growing collection of animal species.
 Notable expansions include the African Plains exhibit, the Tiger Trail, and the Australian Outback exhibit.

-The park has introduced various new species to its collection over time, providing visitors with the opportunity to observe a diverse array of wildlife.
-These introductions have included species such as cheetahs, giraffes, rhinos, and gorillas.
+The park has introduced various new species to its collection over time, allowing visitors to observe a diverse array of wildlife.
+These introductions have included cheetahs, giraffes, rhinos, and gorillas.

-The San Diego Zoo Safari Park has actively collaborated with other zoos, conservation and research institutions worldwide to support wildlife conservation efforts.
+The San Diego Zoo Safari Park has actively collaborated with other zoos and conservation and research institutions worldwide to support wildlife conservation efforts.
 This includes participation in breeding programs, scientific research, and public awareness campaigns.

-The park has achieved notable success in breeding endangered species, contributing to the preservation of vulnerable populations.
-This includes the successful breeding of California condors, which played a crucial role in saving the species from extinction.
+The park has achieved notable success in breeding endangered species and contributing to preserving vulnerable populations.
+This includes successfully breeding California condors, which is crucial in saving the species from extinction.

 Exhibits